Lesson 09: GPIO Ports and Configurations

 The GPIO on the Tiva TM4C family is extremely flexible.
 Any GPIO can be configured to different functions: it can be an interrupt, edge-triggered on rising, falling, or both, or it can be level-sensitive to high or low values.

 Tiva C microcontroller is a low-power ARM Cortex-M4 microprocessor and runs typically at 3.3V, so the logic levels of I/O pins are 3.3V.
 The drive strength of the outputs of the GPIO is programmable to be 2, 4, or 8 milliamps.
-All GPIO pins have a programmable weak pull-up, pull-down, and open-drain modes.
+All GPIO pins have programmable weak pull-up, pull-down, and open-drain modes.

 • Never exceed the input logic high voltage of any pin beyond the VDD limit unless you are sure that the source will not exceed the limit voltage.